-PHARMACY RESIDENCY MANUAL & TRAINING AGREEMENT PGY2 INTERNAL MEDICINE PROGRAM REQUIREMENTS
+PGY2 INTERNAL MEDICINE PROGRAM REQUIREMENTS

 Pharmacademic/Evaluations Date Completed Resident has documented all general residency, required, longitudinal and elective LE goals within electronic files and Pharmacademic.
 Resident has achieved at least SP or ACH on all required, elective, and longitudinal LE goals and objectives.
 Resident has successfully ACH-R ≥ 80% Required Goal/Objective Achievement with no active "Needs Improvements".
 When goals/objectives have been achieved a minimum of one time in a required, elective or longitudinal, a discussion will take place between RAC committee members to determine if goal/objective has been achieved for residency.
 Resident has completed all required self-evaluations for each assigned rotation and longitudinal rotation.
 Resident has completed all preceptor and LE evaluations for all monthly and longitudinal rotations.
 Resident has initial and quarterly self-assessments documented.
 Resident has initial and all quarterly, development plans documented.
 Resident has completed the PGY2 Internal Medicine required topic log and documented progression within PharmAcademic.
-Orientation/HR Date Completed Licensure by September 1st (or by October 1st with REC approval) Date Completed PGY1 Residency Completion Certificate BLS certification ACLS certification All required KNOW modules and annual competencies Data Campulated Research Date Completed Resident has successfully completed residency research project including: • IRB Data collection/statistical analysis of results Abstracts (Vizient or ASHP MCM optional, Great Lakes required) GLPRC platform presentation Final write-up with manuscript formatted and appropriate for submission to journal of choice Education/Academia Date Completed Resident has successfully completed a sufficient number of pharmacy in-services (nursing, physician, pharmacist, etc.).
-Resident has participated in the continuing education program (UofL Hospital Pharmacy CE) and completed at least 1 didactic lecture at SUCOP (minimum of 4 formal presentations, including at least 1 noon report presentation). formal presentations, including at least 1 noon report presentation). formal presentations, including at least 1 noon report presentation).
-Resident has presented for the internal medicine physicians at noon report. formal presentations, including at least 1 noon report presentation).
+Orientation/HR Date Completed Licensure by September 1st (or by October 1st with REC approval) PGY1 Residency Completion Certificate BLS certification ACLS certification All required KNOW modules and annual competencies 1 Research Date Completed Resident has successfully completed residency research project including: IRB Data collection/statistical analysis of results Abstracts (Vizient or ASHP MCM optional, Great Lakes required) GLPRC platform presentation Final write-up with manuscript formatted and appropriate for submission to journal of choice Education/Academia Date Completed Resident has successfully completed a sufficient number of pharmacy in-services (nursing, physician, pharmacist, etc.).
+Resident has participated in the continuing education program (UofL Hospital Pharmacy CE) and completed at least 1 didactic lecture at SUCOP (minimum of 4 formal presentations, including at least 1 noon report presentation).
 Resident has presented for the internal medicine physicians at noon report.
 Resident has served as a primary preceptor for an APPE student on an Internal Medicine rotation.
-Date Completed formal presentations, including at least 1 noon report presentation).
-Resident has presented for the internal medicine physicians at noon report.
-Resident has served as a primary preceptor for an APPE student on an Internal Medicine rotation.
-Drug Information/Administration Date Completed formal presentations, including at least 1 noon report presentation).
-Resident has presented for the internal medicine physicians at noon report.
-Resident has served as a primary preceptor for an APPE student on an Internal Medicine rotation.
-Drug Information/Administration Resident has successfully completed a formulary monograph.
-Date Completed formal presentations, including at least 1 noon report presentation).
-Resident has presented for the internal medicine physicians at noon report.
-Resident has served as a primary preceptor for an APPE student on an Internal Medicine rotation.
-Drug Information/Administration Resident has successfully completed a formulary monograph.
-Resident has successfully completed a medication use evaluation (MUE) project, Date Completed formal presentations, including at least 1 noon report presentation).
-Resident has presented for the internal medicine physicians at noon report.
-Resident has served as a primary preceptor for an APPE student on an Internal Medicine rotation.
-Drug Information/Administration Resident has successfully completed a formulary monograph.
-Resident has successfully completed a medication use evaluation (MUE) project, including final manuscript.
-Date Completed formal presentations, including at least 1 noon report presentation).
-Resident has presented for the internal medicine physicians at noon report.
-Resident has served as a primary preceptor for an APPE student on an Internal Medicine rotation.
-Drug Information/Administration Resident has successfully completed a formulary monograph.
-Resident has successfully completed a medication use evaluation (MUE) project, Date Completed
+Drug Information/Administration Date Completed Resident has successfully completed a formulary monograph.
+P 2222 Resident has successfully completed a medication use evaluation (MUE) project, including final manuscript.
+Resident has successfully completed the required drug information question response for drug information/publication.